Easy sourdough bread

 Anyway, since adopting Dough Master 5000, I’ve been head first into trying to bake a beautiful sourdough loaf and after some trial and error, reddit rabbit holes and research, I’ve landed on this recipe, which I’ve been rinsing and repeating for a few weeks now.

-It’s got a lovely, custardy crumb and is simple enough to make – you just need to commit to 3.5 hours of hands-on time up front, then it’s to ferment before a quick pre-shape.
+It’s got a lovely, custardy crumb and is simple enough to make – you just need to commit to 3.5 hours of intermittent hands-on time up front, then it’s pretty much left to do it’s thing.

 Since sharing this loaf, I have received countless requests for the recipe, and now that I’ve had the chance to test it more thoroughly and feel confident that it can be recreated consistently, I’m happy to share.